lsanchezvv/portafolio-project/README.md

-# Portfolio Project
+# Personal Website

-A modern and responsive portfolio built with Next.js, Tailwind CSS, and Shadcn UI, and Shadcn UI Blocks.
+A modern and responsive personal website built with Next.js, Tailwind CSS, and Shadcn UI, and Shadcn UI Blocks.

 ## Check website